 Q: It seems like I get sick every couple of months with a cold or other infection.
 It’s even worse during the winter.
 I don’t understand it.
 I eat a very healthy diet and exercise twice a week with a trainer and twice on my own.
 I also take a multivitamin and a few other supplements.
 Are there any other natural cold remedies I can try?

-Also take supplemental vitamin D3.
+Chronic stress can also wreak havoc on the immune system, so do what you can to “chill out.”
+And make sure you practice scrupulous hygiene, especially during cold and flu season.
+You should also take supplemental vitamin D3.
 Numerous studies demonstrate its immune-enhancing effects.
 I strongly recommend that you begin taking 2,000–5,000 IU per day, have your blood level tested in three months, and adjust your dose to maintain a level of 50–80 ng/mL.

 There are a number of other natural cold remedies that do wonders for the immune system.
 My favorites include:

-High-dose vitamin C (500 mg four or five times a day),
+High-dose vitamin C (500 mg four or five times a day)

-Echinacea (use as directed),
+Echinacea (use as directed)

-And probiotics (dosages vary depending on brand).
+Probiotics (dosages vary depending on brand)

+Finally, regular use of xylitol or saline sprays is helpful as well, because it helps clear “bugs” out of the nasal passages.
 If I were treating you, I’d also prescribe low-dose naltrexone (LDN).
 Although this powerful immune modulator is most often used to treat autoimmune disorders and cancer, your system could obviously use a boost, and many of my patients swear by its preventive properties.
 The suggested dose is 3–4.5 mg taken at bedtime.
 LDN, which requires a prescription and is available from compounding pharmacies, is extremely safe and well tolerated; its only contraindication is narcotic drugs.